Beyond the Largest Lyapunov Exponent: Entropy-Based Diagnostics of Chaos in Henon-Heiles and N-Body Dynamics: Methods

 \subsection{Numerical integration}

-For both the HH system and the $N$-body system, we integrate the equations of motion, Eqs.~(\ref{eq:eomhh}) and~(\ref{eq:eom}), together with their associated variational equations \citep{skokos2010}, using the fourth-order symplectic integration scheme discussed in \citet[see also \citealt{yoshida1990,yoshida1993,kin91} and references therein]{laskar2001}.
-In all runs, we adopt a fixed timestep $\Delta t$ that depends on the initial orbital energy.
-The timestep is determined through preliminary trial-and-error integrations, requiring that over an integration time of $5\times10^3$ time units the relative energy error remains below $10^{-9}$ in double precision for the HH system.
+For both the HH system and the $N$-body system, we integrated the equations of motion, Eqs.~(\ref{eq:eomhh}) and~(\ref{eq:eom}), together with their associated variational equations \citep{skokos2010}, using the fourth-order symplectic integration scheme discussed in \citet[see also \citealt{yoshida1990,yoshida1993,kin91} and references therein]{laskar2001}.
+In all runs, we adopted a fixed time step, $\Delta, t$ that depends on the initial orbital energy.
+The time step was determined through preliminary trial-and-error integrations, requiring that over an integration time of $5\times10^3$ time units the relative energy error remains below $10^{-9}$ in double precision for the HH system.
 In the $N$-body runs, for the dimensionless equations of motion considered here, the resulting optimal timesteps typically lie in the range $2\times10^{-5}\leq\Delta t\leq10^{-2}$.
-As we are following individual test trajectories in time dependent $N$-body potentials, we do not employ any softening or regularization of the gravitational interactions.
+As we are following individual test trajectories in time dependent $N$-body potentials, we did not employ any softening or regularisation of the gravitational interactions.